 This was a case of a diver staying within his Dive Computer Calculations but still getting bent.
 Dive calculations are complex and cannot be applied to every person and every condition the same.
 For this reason, adjustments should be made for your situation and certain rules, such as the two lessons I outlined above, must be followed.
 I have been scuba diving since 1977 and it is easy to get complacent as the years go by without any mishaps.
 In the real world, this time is exactly when you should be paying closer attention to details since your body is getting older and less physically fit.
 It only takes one mishap to ruin your day and in some cases your life.
 So I am posting this information so that it may help others.
 Often Diving Accidents go by without good detailed information that others can learn by.
 I hope that other Divers can learn from my pitfalls.

 I am Mark Primo Miller, 56 years old at the time of this writing.
 I was certified as a Scuba Diver in 1977.
 I have made countless "Air" dives since then being very active in the sport year after year (http://youtube.com/markprimo).
 This day's dive profile was not that much different from many previous trips with the exception that I broke my guideline of not diving any deeper than the previous dives conducted that day.
 This has always been a guidline more than a rule, but after this experience, it has now become a rule for me.
 What was different, was that I became physically strained immediately after a nitrogen saturation dive.
+Upon getting in the boat, the crew was anxious to move to the next location and cranked the engine and started hoisting the anchor.
+I dropped my tank and immediately went up front to pull up the anchor line.
 I believe this was the main trigger of DCS for me.
 If you are on a dive boat and notice someone not resting after a saturation dive, please speak up and don't let it happen.
 Tell them about my experience.
 I wasn't even thinking, I just went to do what I thought needed to be done.
 I was used to diving on my own boat where I would have been at the helm and my deck hands would handle the anchor.
 Now I know to be observant of what my help is doing immediately following their dives.

 My initial treatment thus far has involved immediate Oxygen on the boat and then being placed in a hyperbaric container at Gulfport Memorial Hospital and experiencing a simulated 5 hour dive to 60 feet on 100% Oxygen.
 Every thirty minutes or so, I was asked to breath thru a separate face mask that contained straight air for about 5 minutes, probably to prevent Oxygen Toxicity.
 The good part of this treatment was that pretty much all the symptomatic pain was relieved very quickly.
 The hard part was the sleep deprevation inflicted following a long day out in the Sun.
 Following treatment, my symptoms had vanished.
 However, if they return, I was told I would have to endure a deeper dive at a chamber in New Orleans.
 The treatment was essentially the US Navy Table VI Treatment for DCI.